-Article manuscripts and educational materials approved for submission to the topical collections in the Independent Submissions community will be peer-reviewed.
+Article manuscripts and educational materials approved for submission to the topical collections in the Independent Submissions community are peer-reviewed.

-Materials in other communities may not be peer-reviewed prior to posting, but may undergo an evaluation.
+Materials in other communities will not be peer-reviewed prior to posting, but may undergo an evaluation.

 Some materials such as theses and dissertations are accepted based on the reputation of the university that conferred the degree.

 This repository is dedicated to transparency.
 Examine each item record for details on its review type and acquisition method.
 Click here for a list of acquisition and review types.